 In 1777, the British tried to join their Quebec & New York forces and to take the de facto capital of the colonies, Philadelphia.
 At Forts Stanwix and Saratoga (see photo) in New York the Patriots defeated the British in August and September 1777, convincing the French to help us.
 But the British landed troops in Maryland and took Philadelphia from the south.

-But in 1780 the British took Charleston South Carolina and attempted to take control of the southern colonies.
-In October, the Patriots won at Kings Mountain South Carolina.
+But in 1780 in South Carolina, the British took Charleston and set up HQ in Camden brutally trying to retain their control of the southern colonies.
+In October, reinforced via the Overmountain Victory Trail, the Patriots won at Kings Mountain South Carolina.
 In January 1781, the Patriots executed a rare maneuver to win at Cowpens South Carolina, but Cornwallis eked out a costly victory at Guilford Courthouse North Carolina in March.
 Then in June the Patriots failed to take the British fort at Ninety-Six South Carolina.
+But at places like Eutaw Springs, the Patriots continued pressing the British into retreat back to Charleston.
+Read more about my visits to southern campaign sites.

 The war may have continued for a couple more years, but our French allies helped us win the critical victory that fall.
 Washington and Rochambeau secretly marched their combined armies down the coast to Yorktown Virginia, while the French fleet blocked the entire entrance to the Chesapeake Bay.
 Cornwallis surrendered on the 19th of October 1781.